stanleyseow/attiny-nRF24L01/README.md

 Arduino attiny support files for nRF24L01 RF modules, ported from Arduino mirf libraries to use USI as attiny does not have hardware SPI.
-The example should work without modification to the forked RF24 libraries at https://github.com/stanleyseow/RF24
+The example should work without modification to the forked RF24 libraries at https://github.com/stanleyseow/RF24 Updated to support TinyDebugSerial for a TX only serial debugging.

 Setup
 =====